hllinas/Stats-to-AI-Timeline/README.md

 ### Citation

-To cite this repository in your academic work, teaching, or research
+To cite this repository in your academic work, teaching, or research:

 #### APA style